Michael Distel

 A Path to Singapore

 I have been calling Singapore home since 2005.
 When I first arrived, I had little more than a few dreams and a backpack, no job, just the hope of building something here.
 Not long after settling in, I found work at Citect (2006–2008) and then Schneider Electric (2008–2011), writing software for power plants and water treatment facilities.
 Schneider acquired Citect in 2008 for around A$287 million.
-The work was not as flashy as Web3 or AI, but I learned to appreciate the precision required when things absolutely cannot fail.
+The work was not as flashy as blockchain or AI, but I learned to appreciate the precision required when things absolutely cannot fail.
 Eventually, though, the slower pace did not suit me, and I started looking for something different.

 Early Ventures